Victorian Lampshades

 The lampshades shown on this page span more than a decade of work and reflect the range of forms, materials, and decorative approaches used in the studio.

-Handmade Victorian Lampshades
+How Victorian Lampshades Are Made

 Victorian lampshades by Elegance Lamps are constructed using traditional sewing methods and historic shade forms, including bell, dome, and multi-panel silhouettes.
 Materials may include antique silk, period lace, embroidered textiles, hand-dyed fringe, and custom beadwork selected to complement each individual design.